osg-htc/docs/docs/release/osg-36.md

 ### 2020-02-26: 3.6 Released

 !!! question "Where are GlideinWMS and XRootD?"
-    XRootD and GlideinWMS are both absent in OSG 3.6.0: we expect major version updates that may require manual intervention for both of these packages so we are holding their initial releases in this series until they are ready.
+    XRootD and GlideinWMS are both absent in the initial OSG 3.6 release: we expect major version updates that may require manual intervention for both of these packages so we are holding their initial releases in this series until they are ready.